tensorlakeai/indexify/examples/audio/README.md

 - Groq Whisper API
 - DistilWhisper x PyAnnotate based speaker diarization

+You can list all the ASR extractors by running the command `indexfiy-extractor list`

 There are a ton of other ASR APIs out there, which we haven't integrated with.
 We would love the community to contribute or you can write a custom extractor to call into any API.

 ### Indexing
 The indexing example uses LanceDB by default, but you can swap it out with any other VectorDB that Indexfy supports - Qdrant or PgVector
+We are using the embedding model - minilm-l6 in this example, you can list the other available extractor by running the command - `indexfiy-extractor list`